 #PlaneCrashInKingston; #AllSevenOnBoardKilled; #TransportationSafetyBoard

-Ottawa, Nov 29 (Canadian-Media): A plane crash in Kingston, Ontario killed the pilot, Otabek Oblokulov, his wife, three children and two were newly-wed friends from the Toronto area, media reports said.
+Ottawa, Nov 29 (Canadian-Media): A plane crash in Kingston, Ontario killed all the seven people aboard which included the pilot, Otabek Oblokulov, his wife, three children and two newly-wed friends from the Toronto area, media reports said.

 The cause of the death is not yet known to Transportation Safety Board (TSB) officials.

 A thorough search, over the next few days, on the wreckage in a wooded area near Creekford Road and Bayridge Drive would be done by by TSB including analysis of the weather reports, plane maintenance logs, pilot's training record and other pieces of evidence.

 Oblokulov's friends, Zek Balikci and Mehmet Basti, were expecting Oblokulov for a stopover in Kingston on Wednesday.Basti said Oblokulov had "pretty good experience" flying airplanes added that the trip was Oblokulov's first time flying in Canada.

 Perth (Australia), Nov 21 (Canadian-Media): With earlier onset of annual Australian fire season after an unusually warm and dry winter, more than 600 homes in Sydney, Australia's most populous city, have been destroyed, media reports said.

 Wildfires.
 Image credit: Unsplash